mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="ds412-plus.jpg" alt="Photo of Synology DS412+ on my shelf" caption="My 10 TB Synology DS412+ has served me well for seven years." maxWidth="600px">}}

 A few months ago, my Synology failed to boot and started making a clicking noise.
 A chill ran up my spine as I realized how dependent I'd become on this single device.
 Synology servers are not user-repairable, so if a part breaks after warranty, you have to replace the whole server.
-And if you're dumb like me, and you've used a Synology-proprietary storage format, you can't access your data on your disks unless you buy another Synology sytem.
+And if you're dumb like me, and you've used a Synology-proprietary storage format, you can't access your data without another Synology system.

-Fortunately, my old Synology recovered after I cleaned it out and re-seated the disks, but it was an important wake-up call.
-I decided to switch to something open source and using open standards for storage, so I decided on TrueNAS.
+Fortunately, my old Synology recovered after I cleaned it out and reseated the disks, but it was an important wake-up call.
+I decided to switch to TrueNAS, as it offers an open-source implementation of an open storage format.

 ### TrueNAS and ZFS